PWR 2HKA: In the Moment: The Rhetoric of Time

 Delivery of Research

-(10-minute oral presentation): The presentation adapts the argument for oral delivery.
+(10 minute live oral presentation with appropriate multimedia support): The presentation adapts the argument for oral delivery.
 You will hone your presence as a presenter, attending to voice, body, and slide design.